mika-sandbox/SteamVR-Sandbox/README.md

 ## Scenes

+Each scene has a new implementation added to implemented in the previous scene (Rows above the table).
+For example, `AvatarCalibration` includes `VRMirror` implementations.
+If you want to try all implementations in this repository, play the last scene.

 | Scene Name                      | Description                                                         |
 | ------------------------------- | ------------------------------------------------------------------- |
 | `VRMirror`                      | Mirror in VR World                                                  |